Vladi Gubler

 SMS messages are a great way to send notifications.
 When you need to make sure the message reaches its recipient fast and is read right away, SMS is the way to go.
 Using our Actions component you can easily implement this functionality both on premises and in the cloud, without complex configuration, integrating the text message functionality in your work processes.

 In this example, we are going to be sending a text message to a user for whom we create a task in a Tasks list.
 Once a task is created and the user is specified in the Assigned To column, a text message with the task title will be automatically sent.
+Additionally, we will send a text message when Assigned To value changes in subsequent updates to the item.

 First, we need to sign up for an SMS service.
 There are many options available out there, we will be using Twilio, we've been using it for a while internally and found it to be reliable and affordable.
 The service exposes a REST API that allows us to send text messages programmatically.
 Once you're signed up, you will receive API Credentials (Account SID and Auth Token), basically your user name and password for use with the REST API.

 Now we are switching to SharePoint to implement our business logic.
 Although not required, I will be using our User Property column to automatically fetch user's phone number form SharePoint Profile service or directly from Active Directory (on premises only).
 Of course, you can just type the number in when you create a task, but agree with me that it's a lot easier and cooler when it's done automatically.
-I'm using the O365 version of Ultimate Forms here, but your on-premises experience is similar.
+I'm using the Microsoft365 version of Ultimate Forms here, but your on-premises experience is similar.
 Needless to say, your Profile Service or Active Directory must contain phone numbers for your users.

 Add a new User Property column to your Tasks list and call it Phone.